 Chemistry, Preparation, and Mechanism of Action

 Antivenom for spiders is prepared in a similar manner as other antivenom products by first immunizing animals with non-toxic amounts of venom.5,25 Monkeys, horses, goats, sheep, chicken, camels, and rabbits have been used historically to source antivenom.28 The animals are placed on an inoculation schedule to allow gradual production of immunoglobulins, most importantly IgG.
 Sufficient antibody production usually requires up to 6 weeks.
 Animal choice for immune serum production is more often dictated by the species availability, financial considerations, and tradition rather than scientific modeling.
 Horses are used by the majority of antivenom producers, since they are relatively easy to maintain, and large volumes of serum can be obtained at one time without harm.
 Varying efforts are made during antivenom production to remove animal proteins such as albumin.
-Antivenoms target, bind, neutralize, and promote elimination or redistribution of toxins from body tissues. ...
+Antivenoms target, bind, neutralize, and promote elimination or redistribution of ...